oblador/react-native-vector-icons/README.md

 **Choose from 2801 icons or use your own.**

-100% JavaScript == easy integrate into your project.
+100% JavaScript = easy to extend, style and integrate into your project.

 ## Installation